KateGoncharik/Itransition-studiyng/README.md

 ### Task description

+ **NOTE** As I used Firebase - some technical requirements are not fully completed.
+E.g. deleting user is possible only for authorised user (so you can delete yourself, not others).

 JavaScript or TypeScript, React
 (you can use anything to store data, for example, a backend on Node.js+Express+MySQL, or SaaS services like Firebase – note that there may be nuances with deleting "built-in users").